All Episodes

 Don't know that he did it every night.

-That doesn't that's not in the story.
+That's not in the story.

-Not that that's just how it begins.
+That's just how it begins.

-I didn't know Gandalfini.
+I didn't know Gandolfini.

-I met James Gandelfini one time.
+I met James Gandalfini one time.

-It was it was at our annual cigar dinner.
+It was at our annual cigar dinner.

-He was really withdrawn and shy, or laid back, I should say, but he did uh make some remarks during the night.
+He was really withdrawn and shy, or laid back, I should say.

 He stood up and he thanked whoever and whatever for the recognition that was being handed out that night.

-And then he asked everybody to remember that while we were all decked out in tuxedos and having a grand time, even though it was for charity, to remember that there were a whole lot of less fortunate, more unfortunate people out there, and he said, let's not forget them ever.
+And then he asked everybody to remember that while we were all decked out in tuxedos and having a grand time, even though it was for charity, to remember that there were a whole lot of less fortunate and more unfortunate people out there.

-And I everybody that I've spoken to that knows the guy said that he was well not obsessed with that, but that was something that he was consciously aware of that I mean heard the stories he's just an average guy from the bowels of New Jersey who made it late in life, by the way, as an actor.
+And everybody that I've spoken to that knows the guy said that he was, well, not obsessed with that, but that was something that he was consciously aware of.

 And he always was.

-It was there was nothing standoffish or aloof about him.
+There was nothing standoffish or aloof about him.

-Eight alcoholic drinks.
+Whoa, eight alcoholic drinks.

-Whoever of anybody doing that?
+Whoever heard of anybody doing that.

-King prawns and a large portion of foie gras.
+If you, Riolinda, we're talking big shrimp, king prawns, and a large portion of foie gras.

-For those of you in Rio Linda, that would be duck liver.
+For those of you in Riolinda, that would be duck liver.

-You don't like duck you don't like that?
+You don't like that?

-Well, we had a large portion of that.
+Wait, we had a large portion of that.

 And he spent a lot of time with a drink in his hand.